2019: Year In Review

 We’re removing the barrier for those students who don’t have access to traditional financial aid, and we are likely not serving a significant number of students because of the cost of tuition.
 Students taking dual credit classes are taught in their high school by a teacher from their school who is certified in that discipline by East Central College.
 The College grants the student college credit hours upon completion of the class.

 Data show that students who participate in early college programs are more likely to enroll full-time after high school.
-Early college can shorten the time to degree and reduce the overall cost of higher education for students and their families.
+Early college can shorten the time to a degree and reduce the overall cost of higher education for students and their families.

 Across our region, rates of participation in the Free and Reduced Lunch Program range from 18% to 55% of our area’s high school students.
 A large number or students are missing out on a wonderful opportunity because of a financial barrier.